-Note, though, that the overall procedure is complex, and correctly configuring all the various components can be difficult.
+Note, though, that the overall procedure is complex, and can be difficult if you've not had prior experience with e.g. database configuration.
 It is possible instead to use Vagrant to quickly and easily set up a virtual machine which provides a fully configured and working ready-to-go pipeline and supporting tools.
 This is a quick and easy way to get up and running for testing purposes or when simplicity is preferable to ultimately high performance.
 Refer to the Vagrant TraP repository for details and instructions.